 I don’t want to unfairly lump the companies together, but there are clearly very obvious similarities such as the essential oils and the MLM structure which are increasingly becoming exposed as pyramid schemes in recent years.
 (Some examples include WSJ, Harper’s, and Forbes calling them out.
 And that’s not to begin to cover the Herbalife investigation from every regulator under the sun.)

-With apologies to those asking about Young Living, I'll focus on doTERRA today and leave Young Living for sometime in the future.
-If you are interested in Young Living, I suggest reading this anyway, it's most likely the same think.
+With apologies to those asking about Young Living, I’ll focus on doTERRA today and leave Young Living for some time in the future.
+If you are interested in Young Living, I suggest reading this anyway, it’s most likely the same thing.
 It will be like learning about baseball by watching the Yankees instead of the Red Sox.
 They are different teams, but the game is still the same.

 That article even shows that doTERRA customer support is lying to people about the FDA giving them the label of CPTG.
 Quite clearly the FDA wouldn’t waste their time giving doTERRA a label that doTERRA invented.
 It would be like me register a trademark for World’s Best Blogger and then claiming that a consortium of Google, Amazon, Microsoft, and Facebook gave me that label.
 Sorry, but…